 About the Infrastructure Consortium for Africa

-Launched at the G8 Gleneagles Summit in 2005, the role of the Infrastructure Consortium for Africa (ICA) is to help improve the lives and economic well-being of Africa’s people through encouraging, supporting and promoting increased investment in infrastructure in Africa, from both public and private sources.
-Using its convening power, ICA acts as a catalyst – enhancing, accelerating and precipitating the development of Africa’s infrastructure.
+Launched at the G8 Gleneagles Summit in 2005, the role of the Infrastructure Consortium for Africa (ICA) is to help improve the lives and economic well-being of millions of Africa’s people through encouraging, supporting and promoting increased investment in infrastructure in Africa, from both public and private sources.

-ICA members include the G8 countries, the World Bank Group, the African Development Bank Group, the European Commission, the European Investment Bank and the Development Bank of Southern Africa.
+The ICA’s bilateral members include the G8 countries (Canada, France, Germany, Italy, Japan, Russia, the UK and the US).
+Membership is open to all countries in the G20, and the Republic of South Africa became the first non-G8 G20 member to join the ICA, in December 2013.
+Multilateral members include the World Bank Group, the African Development Bank Group, the European Commission, the European Investment Bank and the Development Bank of Southern Africa.

-ICA is supported by a small secretariat that is hosted by the African Development Bank in Tunis, Tunisia.
-The secretariat is funded by voluntary contributions from ICA members and staffed by a combination of permanent staff from the African Development Bank, consultants and experts on secondment from ICA-member countries.
+ICA is supported by a small Secretariat that is hosted by the African Development Bank in Abidjan, Cote d’Ivoire.
+The secretariat is funded by voluntary contributions from ICA members and staffed by a combination of permanent staff from the African Development Bank, consultants and experts on secondment from ICA member countries.